-There is absolutely no way that I would be where I am today without the guidance and hand-holding that I've received over the years by authors, books, podcasts, and websites.
-There are too many to note them all, but here are a just a few that have made a profound difference in the trajectory of my life.
+There is absolutely no way that I would be who I am and where I am today without the guidance and virtual hand-holding that I've received over the years from countless authors, podcasters, Ted Talks, courses, and phone apps.
+There are too many to note them all, but these are but a mere few that have made a profound difference in the trajectory of my life.

 You Can Heal Your Life is a terrific book to read when embarking on The Self-Love Diet.
 I recommend it to all of my coaching clients and the students I mentor.
 Louise (who passed away in her 90th year) introduced me to the concept that when we Love ourselves unconditionally, everything else falls into place.
 She also introduced me to the mind-body connection and the power of affirmations.
 I will be forever grateful to Louise for all she has taught me about Self-Love.

 I was drawn to the title and read The Power of Now when it was first published.
 Years later a friend gifted me with A New Earth because she "happened to have" an extra copy.
 She had no idea that I was in a pretty dark place at that time, giving it to me the day before I started what I called my spiritual sabbatical.
 The life affirming messages in this book were exactly what I needed—no surprise!
 If we’re awake and open to it, we can see that Life is always guiding us.
 I also Loved listening to Eckhart’s calming, melodious voice as he read his Stillness Speaks audio book.
 It’s true nourishment for the soul.